JohnySir/Standalone-Image-Metadata-Editor/README.md

 ![Image Metadata Editor in Forge](assets/ui.png)

 This extension helps you:
-- **View metadata** stored inside your AI-generated images (like prompts, settings, etc.)
+- **View metadata** stored inside your Ai-generated images (like prompts, settings, etc.)
 - **Edit existing metadata** or add new info to images
 - **Save images** w/ updated metadata
 - **Remove all metadata** from images if needed
 - **Add custom info** like artist name, notes, or categories

-Think of metadata as invisible info stored inside your image files - like the recipe used to create the AI image.
+Think of metadata as invisible info stored inside your image files - like the recipe used to create the Ai image.

 ## Installation (Step-by-Step)